PrefectHQ/prefect/docs/concepts/filesystems.md

 You need to install `adlfs` to use it.

+## Handling credentials for cloud object storage services

+If you leverage `S3`, `GCS`, or `Azure` storage blocks, and you don't explicitly configure credentials on the respective storage block, those credentials will be inferred from the environment.
+Make sure to set those either on the block or as environment variables, configuration files, or IAM roles within the build environment from which you create your deployments.

 ## Saving and loading file systems

 Configuration for a file system can be saved to the Prefect API.
 For example: